Climatology: Topics of research

-Topics that climatologists study fall roughly into three categories: climate variability, mechanisms of climatic change and modern climate change.
+Topics that climatologists study comprise three main categories: climate variability, mechanisms of climatic change, and modern changes of climate.

 Climatological processes

-Various factors impact the average state of the atmosphere at a particular location.
-For instance, midlatitudes will have a pronounced seasonal cycle in temperature whereas tropical regions show little variation in temperature over the year.
-Another major control in climate is continentality: the distance to major water bodies such as oceans.
-Oceans act as a moderating factor, so that land close to it has typically mild winters and moderate summers.
-The atmosphere interacts with other spheres of the climate system, with winds generating ocean currents that transport heat around the globe.
+Various factors affect the average state of the atmosphere at a particular location.
+For instance, midlatitudes will have a pronounced seasonal cycle of temperature whereas tropical regions show little variation of temperature over a year.
+Another major variable of climate is continentality: the distance to major water bodies such as oceans.
+Oceans act as a moderating factor, so that land close to it has typically less difference of temperature between winter and summer than areas further from it.
+The atmosphere interacts with other parts of the climate system, with winds generating ocean currents that transport heat around the globe.

 Climate classification

-Classification is an important aspect of many sciences as a tool of simplifying complicated processes.
+Classification is an important method of simplifying complicated processes.
 Different climate classifications have been developed over the centuries, with the first ones in Ancient Greece.
 How climates are classified depends on what the application is.
-A wind energy producer will require different information (wind) in the classification than somebody interested in agriculture, for who precipitation and temperature are more important.
-The most widely used classification, the Köppen climate classification, was developed in the late nineteenth century and is based on vegetation.
-It uses monthly temperature and precipitation data.
+A wind energy producer will require different information (wind) in a classification than someone more interested in agriculture, for whom precipitation and temperature are more important.
+The most widely used classification, the Köppen climate classification, was developed during the late nineteenth century and is based on vegetation.
+It uses monthly data concerning temperature and precipitation.

 Climate variability

-There are different modes of variability: recurring patterns of temperature or other climate variables.
+There are different types of variability: recurring patterns of temperature or other climate variables.
 They are quantified with different indices.
-Much in the way the Dow Jones Industrial Average, which is based on the stock prices of 30 companies, is used to represent the fluctuations in the stock market as a whole, climate indices are used to represent the essential elements of climate.
+Much in the way the Dow Jones Industrial Average, which is based on the stock prices of 30 companies, is used to represent the fluctuations of stock prices in general, climate indices are used to represent the essential elements of climate.
 Climate indices are generally devised with the twin objectives of simplicity and completeness, and each index typically represents the status and timing of the climate factor it represents.
-By their very nature, indices are simple, and combine many details into a generalized, overall description of the atmosphere or ocean which can be used to characterize the factors which impact the global climate system.
+By their very nature, indices are simple, and combine many details into a generalized, overall description of the atmosphere or ocean which can be used to characterize the factors which effect the global climate system.

-El Niño–Southern Oscillation (ENSO) is a coupled ocean-atmosphere phenomenon in the Pacific Ocean responsible for most of the global variability in temperature, and has a cycle between two and seven years.
+El Niño–Southern Oscillation (ENSO) is a coupled ocean-atmosphere phenomenon in the Pacific Ocean responsible for much of the global variability of temperature, and has a cycle between two and seven years.
 The North Atlantic oscillation is a mode of variability that is mainly contained to the lower atmosphere, the troposphere.
-The layer of atmosphere above, the stratosphere is also capable of creating its own variability, most importantly in the Madden–Julian oscillation (MJO), which has a cycle of approximately 30 to 60 days.
+The layer of atmosphere above, the stratosphere is also capable of creating its own variability, most importantly the Madden–Julian oscillation (MJO), which has a cycle of approximately 30 to 60 days.
 The Interdecadal Pacific oscillation can create changes in the Pacific Ocean and lower atmosphere on decadal time scales.